Open Call: This Matters Now

 To publish a magazine is to enter into a heightened relationship with the present moment.

-CIRCA Online is calling for short texts on contemporary visual-arts projects, exhibitions and performances which have happened or are taking place on the island of Ireland in 2016.
+CIRCA Online is calling for short texts on contemporary visual-arts projects, exhibitions and performances taking place on the island of Ireland.

 ‘This Matters Now’ is an open and invited project expanding our current research into the relationship between art writing, art magazines and the present moment.

 Respondents are invited to write on what intrigues, moves or disturbs in the particular exhibition or project they have chosen.
 We aim to open a new dynamic space for engaged writing around visual arts in Ireland.
 We are looking for texts of approximately 250 words, this word-count is flexible.
 Additional contextual information can be supplied by linking a press release or a project description.

 A first series of 25 texts was published by issues of five every two week on circaartmagazine.website between 6 October and 1 December 2016.
 A second series will be published in February-March 2017.

 A fee of €40 / £33 will be paid for each text published (to be paid in December 2016 and April 2017).